tiby312/poloto-project/README.md

 an existing one, you might have to increase the specificty of your css clause to make sure it overrides the svg css clause.

-When SVG 2 is more widely supported by browsers, this will unlock more properties that you can change through CSS.
-For example, you will be able to change the radius of scatter dots.
+Scatter plots are done using SVG paths made up of lines of zero length.
+This allows you to change the radius of the scatter dots by changing the stroke width.

 ## Why not scale the intervals to end nicely with the ends of the axis lines?